 Dr. Asjad, along with his family and friends, opened a small clinic at Phulgran near Murree Expressway Toll Plaza in Islamabad in 2012.
 Dr. Asjad’s untiring efforts started yielding positive results and he was able to create a network of like-minded people who joined hands with him to take up this paramount challenge.

-Paving the way for execution of the hospital building plan, Mr. Tahir Abbasi, CEO and Member of TDC’s Board of Directors, generously donated 10 Kanal of land to the hospital in Phulgran, Islamabad, and other well-wishers of TDC donated millions of rupees to cover construction, equipment and operational costs.
+Paving the way for the execution of the hospital building plan, Mr. Tahir Abbasi, CEO and Member of TDC’s Board of Directors, generously donated 10 Kanal of land to the hospital in Phulgran, Islamabad, and other well-wishers of TDC donated millions of rupees to cover construction, equipment, and operational costs.

 The ground-breaking of Pakistan’s first complete diabetes hospital’s building took place in 2014 and the hospital building was inaugurated in 2018.
-TDC has also opened a centre in Lahore in September 2018, which is delivering out-patient services to the diabetes patients, irrespective of their ability to pay.
+TDC has also opened a centre in Lahore in September 2018, which is delivering out-patient services to diabetes patients, irrespective of their ability to pay.
+TDC has also launched The Diabetes Centre Clinic at Crescent arcade, G-8 Markaz, Islamabad in January 2021.
+G8 clinic is successfully serving patients suffering from diabetes and its related complications.
+Foreign-qualified doctors and trained staff are providing World-Class diagnostics and treatment facilities to patients.
 TDC is registered as a non-profit company under section 42 of the Companies Act 2017 of Pakistan.
 The hospital functions under an autonomous Board of Directors having professionals with the highest moral and professional integrity.

-Along with day care diabetes clinic, TDC offers specialized diabetes care for diabetic foot, eyes, kidneys (Dialysis), heart, pregnancy and male health.
+Along with the daycare diabetes clinic, TDC offers specialized diabetes care for diabetic foot, eyes, kidneys (Dialysis), heart, pregnancy, and male health.
 Other advanced services include clinical laboratory, pharmacy, emergency room, and radiology with modern equipment, health education, cutting-edge technology, and well-trained and experienced human resources.

-The hospital has served more than 107,000 patients so far, out of which 50% patients’ treatment was free of cost while 20% have been given subsidized treatment facilities.
-Rest of the patients paid for their treatment.
+The hospital has served more than 186,000 patients so far, out of which 60% of patients’ treatment was free of cost.
+The rest of the patients paid for their treatment.
 All proceeds from the affluent paying patients are spent on the treatment of deserving patients.

-TDC’s state-of-the-art laboratory, certified by College of American Pathologists, USA, has performed a record of over 184,000 tests the year 2019-20.
-Conducting nearly 6,000 foot procedures, TDC’s advanced Foot Care Clinic has saved more than 2,000 feet from amputation.
+TDC’s state-of-the-art laboratory, certified by the College of American Pathologists, USA, has performed a record of over 184,000 tests in the year 2019-20.
+Conducting nearly 6,000-foot procedures, TDC’s advanced Foot Care Clinic has saved more than 2,000 feet from amputation.
 The hospital has also performed about 20,500 Fundo Scans and around 15,000 Pedo Scans successfully.

 TDC is also focusing on educating the masses by regularly setting up free medical camps and awareness sessions at various locations within the country.
 A highly informative campaign on how to prevent and combat the disease is also being run through social media platforms.